-If you are finding it hard to afford your monthly car payments, it can be nerve-wracking not to know what could happen if you have missed payments.
+If you are finding it hard to afford your monthly car payments, it can be nerve-wracking not to know what could happen if you have missed auto payments.
 Everyone goes through tough times once in a while.
-Missing just one payment won’t do severe damage to you as long as you are able to contact your lender and cover the late fee when you make the payment.
+According to Cox Automotive, the average loan default rate in 2022 was approximately 2.28%.1

 Before purchasing a new car, you will want to ensure that the monthly payments will be affordable for your budget.
 A basic rule of thumb is not to buy an expensive car unless you can genuinely afford it.
 That said, we cannot always anticipate a change in our finances.

 Before resigning yourself to a late or missed payment, analyze your budget closely to see if there are any areas you can cut back.
 Skipping subscriptions for a month or taking a break from eating out could give you enough room in your budget to avoid late car payments.

 Auto payments should be considered a necessary expense in your budget.
 It would be wiser to prioritize your auto loan over most other expenses.
 Transportation is in the same category as housing, groceries, and medical expenses.

 If you stop paying your vehicle loan, you could risk car repossession.
 The lender will start the repossession process when the grace period has passed and you have missed multiple payments.
 The lender will send out a warning of repossession, and if the consecutive missed payments are not brought up to date, the loan will be labeled in default.

 Generally speaking, once your loan has gone into default, the lender has the right to repossess your car through the use of a tow truck or an electronic disabling device.
 Even if you can stop the repossession before it is completed by paying the remaining balance, the start of the process alone can negatively affect your credit score.

 How Many Missed Payments on Your Car Loan Before Repossession?